Thykof/SafeMyWork/README.md

 ## What for ?
 SafeMyWork is intend for people who handle lot of files which can be texts, images, songs.

-Run SafeMyWork and give it a directory to watch.
+Run SafeMyWork and give it a directory to working directory.
 Then while you are working, every ten minutes all files in this directory will be copy in another directory.
 As the result of keeping them safe if you does not save your work or delete accidentally files.

 ## Version
 Current version is 0.4